yachikasingh/Bootstrip-project/README.md

-# Bootstrip-project
+# Bootstrap Project

-This project has been creaated using HTML,Css and Bootstrip.
+This project is created using **HTML, CSS, and Bootstrap**.
+It demonstrates responsive web design with modern UI components and clean layout styling.